Carvoeiro City Guide

 • Highlights: 5-star amenities, cliffside location, ocean-view rooms, spa facilities

 Located a short drive from Carvoeiro’s beaches, Monte Santo Resort offers spacious suites and townhouses ideal for families and groups.
 The five-star resort boasts six outdoor swimming pools, a wellness center, and an on-site restaurant serving Mediterranean cuisine.
 Each accommodation includes a fully equipped kitchen, living area, and private balcony or terrace.
-The resort is surrounded by landscaped gardens and is just minutes from some of the Algarve’s top golf courses.
-Daily activities for children and a tranquil spa for adults make it a balanced stay for all ages.
-Prices generally start from €170 per night.
+The resort’s landscaped gardens and proximity to golf courses add to its appeal.
+Prices generally start around €120 per night.

 • Best For: Families and groups looking for spacious accommodations with resort amenities

-• Location: Mato Serrao, Carvoeiro
+• Location: Sitio do Mato Serrao, Carvoeiro

 • Highlights: Multiple pools, wellness center, family-friendly facilities, proximity to golf courses

-• Price: From €170 per night
+• Price: From €150 per night

 Situated atop a cliff overlooking Carvoeiro Beach, O Castelo Guest House offers guests stunning sea views and easy beach access.
 This charming guesthouse features clean, comfortable rooms, some with private balconies offering panoramic ocean vistas.
-Guests appreciate the warm hospitality and the short walk to restaurants, shops, and the beach.
-With just a handful of rooms, it provides a peaceful, intimate atmosphere.
-Prices typically range from $200 per night, depending on room type and season.
+Guests appreciate the personalized service and the convenience of being within walking distance to local restaurants, shops, and the beach.
+Prices typically start from €70 per night.

 • Location: Rua do Casino, Carvoeiro